 Making this keto hazelnut spread is easy!
 You won't be working hard at all - your food processor will.
 Scroll down to the recipe card for the details.
 The basic steps are simple:

-It's best to use Dutch-processed cocoa powder (cocoa processed with alkali) in this recipe because it is milder and not as acidic as regular unsweetened cocoa powder.
-However, if you prefer, it's OK to use regular unsweetened cocoa powder.
+- It's best to use Dutch-processed cocoa powder (cocoa processed with alkali) in this recipe because it is milder and not as acidic as natural cacao powder.

 Recipe FAQs

 I sweeten this spread with stevia glycerite.
 The glycerite formulation greatly minimizes the aftertaste typical of stevia products.
-A full tablespoon is needed here because of the large amount of cocoa powder used in this recipe.
+A full tablespoon is needed here because of the large amount of unsweetened cocoa powder.

-If you wish, you can probably replace the stevia with one cup of a powdered sweetener.
-I haven't tried it myself, though.
+If you wish, you can replace the stevia with one cup of powdered sweetener.
+If the spread seems too thick, add a tablespoon of oil.

 Serving Suggestions

-This spread is wonderful on almond flour cake, almond flour muffins, keto biscuits, keto English muffins, or keto banana bread.
+This spread is wonderful on almond flour cake, almond flour muffins, keto biscuits, keto English muffins (as shown in the photo below), or keto banana bread.

 I also love dipping strawberries into it.